Kerschel/ATMBankMachine/README.md

 # ATMBankMachine
 This application simulates how a ATM machine works with remote banking servers

-Features included in our software are:
+- Features included in our software are:
-Cash withdrawal
+* Cash withdrawal
-Cash deposit
+* Cash deposit
-Create Cheque
+* Create Cheque
-Fund Transfer
+* Fund Transfer
-Account Inquiry
+* Account Inquiry
+* Pessimistic Concurrency Control (Locking)

 Also I added the ability for other applications to connect to it and make payments as if they were retailers.
-For example my Inventory Car parts application at https://github.com/Kerschel/Inventory-Management-using-RMI can be connected to it and make sales.
+For example my Inventory Car parts application at [link to Inventory app](https://github.com/Kerschel/Inventory-Management-using-RMI) can be connected to it and make sales.

 # Screenshots